zacstewart/zacstewart.github.io/_posts/2014-08-05-pipelines-of-featureunions-of-pipelines.md

 print("Score: {}".format(np.mean(scores)))
 ```

-This pipeline currently has what I think of as a linear shape.
-The data flows straight throw each step, until it reaches the classifier.
+This pipeline has what I think of as a linear shape.
+The data flows straight through each step, until it reaches the classifier.

 ![Simple scikit-learn Pipeline](/images/pipelines-of-featureunions-of-pipelines/simple-pipeline.svg)